Fr. 110.00

 About the author

-Maxine L. Margolis is Professor of Anthropology, Latin American Studies and Women's Studies at the University of Florida.
-She is also currently Adjunct Senior Research Scholar at the Institute for Women's Studies in the School of International and Public Affairs at Columbia University.
+Maxine L. Margolis is professor emerita of anthropology, Latin American Studies, and women’s studies at the University of Florida.
+She is also adjunct senior research scholar at the Institute for Latin American Studies in the School of International and Public Affairs at Columbia University.
 She was inducted into the American Academy of Arts and Sciences in 2009 and was awarded the Lifetime Contribution Award by the Brazilian Studies Association in 2014.

 Summary